algorandfoundation/puya/changelog.d/20251218_211927_argimirodelpozo_treat_warnings_as_errors.md

 ### Added

--   A new compiler flag, `treat-warnings-as-errors`, which causes compilation to fail if any warnings are emitted (disabled by default).
+- A new compiler flag, `-treat-warnings-as-errors` or `-Werror`, which causes compilation to fail if any warnings are emitted (disabled by default).

 <!--
 ### Changed